 Like Sheffield, I also found my results to be pretty spot on.
 According to the enneagram, my basic fears are being useless, helpless, and incapable.
 My basic desire is to be capable and competent.
 In addition to my basic type, I also have two wings, or adjacent types.
 One is the iconoclast, which means I am always questing beliefs and institutions that other people blindly follow.
 My second wing is the problem solver, and this could not be more accurate: I am the go-to person friends come to when they want advice because options that others don't consider are glaringly obvious to me.

-The website Statistical Solutions reported that The Enneagram Institute's Riso-Hudson Enneagram Type Indicator (RHETI) is 72 percent accurate, which is a pretty high score for this type of test.
-"Studies concluded the instrument as scientifically 'valid and reliable' as a test instrument with 'solid psychometrics.'
+Statistical Solutions, a dissertation editing service, reported that The Enneagram Institute's Riso-Hudson Enneagram Type Indicator (RHETI) is 72% accurate, which is a pretty high score for this type of test.
+"Studies concluded the instrument as scientifically 'valid and reliable’ as a test instrument with 'solid psychometrics.'
 The internal consistency reliability scores show that the RHETI ranges from 56 [percent] to 82 [percent] accurate on various types; with an overall accuracy of 72 [percent].

 However, only you can determine if your results are accurate for you.
 Whether or not you're a reformer, a helper, an achiever, an individualist, an investigator, a loyalist, an enthusiast, a challenger, or a peacemaker depends on how you interpret your enneagram results, which means that you shouldn't take all of the words in your type literally.
 Curious?
-Take the enneagram test to see how accurately it describes you.
+Take the enneagram test to see how accurate it is for you.
 It's kind of creepy how on the nose it was for me.